-The first six figures show examples of bar fitting and bar-spiral separation for three galaxies: KIG 550, 553 and 719, illustrating all three possible choices for bar fitting explained (single Gaussian, double Gaussian or symmetry assumption with no attempt to describe analytically the profile in this latter case).
+The first six figures show examples of bar fitting and barspiral separation for three galaxies: KIG 550, 553 and 719, illustrating all three possible choices for bar fitting explained (single Gaussian, double Gaussian or symmetry assumption with no attempt to describe analytically the profile in this latter case).

-• KIG 550: Figure 1 shows the bar fitting for galaxy KIG 550.
-The left panels of Figure 1 display the relative Fourier intensities I_m/I_0 for the first six even Fourier terms from m=2 to m=12 (solid line) as a function of radius.
+(i) KIG 550.
+Fig. 1 shows the bar fitting for galaxy KIG 550.
+The left-hand panels of Fig. 1 display the relative Fourier intensities I_m/I_0 for the first six even Fourier terms from m = 2 to 12 (solid line) as a function of radius.
 The cross symbols show the mapping of the bar.
-The last term used in the Fourier expansion to describe the bar is m=10.
-The bar was fitted with a Gaussian in all even Fourier terms from m=2 to m=10.
-The right panels of Figure 1 present the phase profiles φ_m for the same first six even Fourier terms (m=2 to m=12).
+The last term used in the Fourier expansion to describe the bar is m = 10.
+The bar was fitted with a Gaussian in all even Fourier terms from m = 2 to 10.
+The right-hand panels of Fig. 1 present the phase profiles φ_m for the same first six even Fourier terms (m = 2 to 12).

-The output images obtained from the Fourier decomposition of this galaxy are shown in Figure 2.
-The upper left panel displays the original deprojected image.
-"M=0-20 SUM" image is the sum all even and odd Fourier terms from m=0 to m=20.
-This image can be regarded as a "Fourier-smoothed" version of the original image (Buta, Block & Knapen 2003).
-The "BAR + DISK" image is the sum of the bar image (e.g. sum of all even Fourier terms within the bar limits that have a non-negligible contribution) and m=0 image (i.e. axisymmetric light distribution).
-The "SPIRAL + DISK" image is the "M=0-20 SUM" image minus the bar image.
+The output images obtained from the Fourier decomposition of this galaxy are shown in Fig. 2.
+The upper left-hand panel displays the original deprojected image. 'm = 0-20 SUM' image is the sum all even and odd Fourier terms from m = 0 to 20.
+This image can be regarded as a 'Fourier-smoothed' version of the original image (Buta et al. 2003b).
+The 'BAR+DISC' image is the sum of the bar image (e.g. sum of all even Fourier terms within the bar limits that have a non-negligible contribution) and m = 0 image